wkolowski/Type-Theory-Wishlist/README.md

 | _, N v ts => N (f v) (map (fun (x, y) : A * A => (f x, f y)) ts)
 ```

+Pattern matching and recursion on elements of nested inductive families work as expected.
 Note that this time the function argument to `map` cannot be a parameter - it must an index instead - because it changes in the recursive call.
 This is caused by the fact that in the first place the type arguments `A` and `B` cannot be parameters either, because they too change in the recursive call.

-Another famous nested type is the following representation of lambda calculus terms.

 ```
 data Lam : Type -> Type